The Real New Testament Church

 Vertical Divider

 Jesus Christ is the “last Adam,” the perfect fulfillment of the office of headship for the human race.
-Eternally positioned under His gracious headship, the New Testament church is legally suitable and organically compatible with God.
-Consequently, it is legally representative and organically representational of Christ on earth.
+Eternally positioned under His gracious headship, the New Testament church is the primary beneficiary of the Eternal Covenant.
+Unconditionally transformed by its gracious law and life, the church was made legally suitable and organically compatible with God.
+As a result, the New Testament church on earth is both representative and representational of Christ on earth.

 © 2025 James Hiatt